Saulius Ambrulevičius

 Saulius Ambrulevičius (born 10 June 1992) is a Lithuanian ice dancer.
 With current ice dance partner Allison Reed, they are the 2024 European bronze medalists, five-time ISU Grand Prix medalists, and seven-time ISU Challenger Series medalists (two golds, five silvers).
-They have finished in the top ten at three World Championships (2022, 2023, 2024).
+They have finished in the top ten at four World Championships (2022, 2023, 2024, 2026).

 With former ice dance partner Taylor Tran, he is the 2015 Pavel Roman Memorial silver medalist and 2015 Lithuanian national champion.
 They qualified to the free dance at the 2017 European Championships.
 As a single skater, he is the 2007 and 2008 Lithuanian national champion.

 Career

 Single skating

 Ambrulevičius was born in Kaunas and began learning to skate in 1998.
 He won the Lithuanian senior title for the first time in 2007.
 His first major international competition was the 2007 Junior Worlds; he placed 45th in the short program and did not qualify for the free skate.

 In the 2007–08 season, Ambrulevičius won his second national title.
 He competed in the 2008 Junior Worlds and placed 47th.
 He competed at the 2008 World Championships, where he finished 45th.